gibedini/flor-ignor/README.md

 # flor-ignor
-Repository for the floristic ignorance map software The project started as Marco D'Antraccoli's doctorate research project, supervised by Gianni Bedini and Lorenzo Peruzzi.
+A repository for the floristic ignorance map software.
+The project started as Marco D'Antraccoli's doctorate research project in the Biology Department, University of Pisa, supervised by Gianni Bedini and Lorenzo Peruzzi.
-Giovanni Bacaro and Duccio Rocchini contributed to the development.
+Contributions by Giovanni Bacaro (University of Trieste) and Duccio Rocchini (University of Trento) ar gratefully acknowledged.